chojust4/PokeNest/README.md

 git clone https://github.com/chojust4/PokeNest.git
 ```
 2. Create an application in discord developer portal
-- add a bot to your application and retrieve your bot access token
+- add a bot to your application, add to your server, and retrieve bot access token
 - specify your intents; by default this application needs all priviledged gateway intents available
 - make sure to specify your GUILD_ID and CHANNEL_ID in the file and your bot should be ready to go!